Relationship Counselling in St Ives

 'Remember how things used to be, when you first met'

-Often people feel afraid to admit there is an issue through fear
+your relationship.
+Often people feel afraid to admit there is an issue

-that the relationship will end, yet its brushing problems under the
+through fear that the relationship will end, yet it's "brushing problems

 Relate better